-Pricing is a complex subject, and one that we could tackle from many angles, but today I’ll focus on how communicating the true value and results of your work.
+Pricing is a complex topic, and one that we could tackle from many angles, but today I’ll focus on how to feel confident raising your rates by building and communicating the true value of your work.

 But before I dive in, let’s talk about the elephant in the room.

 There’s a good chance that you at least sometimes doubt the value of your work.
 You may even feel like an imposter:

 “Who am I to charge this kind of money?!
 There are so many people who are better than me at this.”